sonatak/sonatak.github.io/_pages/about.md

 About me
 ======

 My name is Sonata Kvedaravičiūtė.
-I was born in the small village of Papilys, Lithuania, a few years after the collapse of the Soviet Union.
-I am a part of the first generation of children born in independent Lithuania.
-However, my siblings were born in the same place but in different countries.
+I was born in the small village in Northerns Lithuania, a few years after the collapse of the Soviet Union.
+I belong to the first generation of children born in independent Lithuania — yet my siblings, though born in the same place, were born in different countries.

-Growing up in a village where life was deeply intertwined with nature, I was surrounded by hardworking people who taught me the value of labor and the rhythms of the seasons.
-Witnessing the changing landscapes and the impact of natural phenomena, I understood how profoundly our lives are influenced by the natural world despite our efforts to resist it.
+Growing up in a village where life was deeply intertwined with nature, I was surrounded by hardworking people who taught me the value of labor, the joy of harvesting one’s own produce, and the harmony of living in rhythm with the seasons.
+Witnessing the changing landscapes and the influence of natural phenomena, I came to understand how profoundly our lives are shaped by the natural world, no matter how much we try to control it.

-From a very early age, I learned to be humble and respectful of the nature around me.
-This trait drives my profound understanding of various natural phenomena and led me to pursue a PhD in Physical Chemistry.
-During my PhD years, I also developed an interest in High-Performance Computing and explored ways to facilitate understanding of natural phenomena by efficiently exploiting computational power.
+From an early age, I learned humility and respect for nature — a perspective that has guided much of my life and career.
+This curiosity and appreciation for natural systems led me to pursue a PhD in Computational Chemistry, where I explored and developed the fundamental processes of light - biomolecular systems through computational modeling, precisely QM/MM methods.

+Having successfully completed my PhD, I now work as a Software Developer and Researcher at a computer vision software development company, where I combine my scientific background with my passion for technology.
+I am driven by the same motivation that guided me since childhood — to better understand complex systems, whether they are found in nature or in the digital world, and to turn that understanding into practical, meaningful innovations.